malrase/malrase.github.io/source/_posts/2013-06-29-cocktail-breakfast-of-champions.markdown

 title: "Cocktail: Breakfast of Champions"
 date: 2013-06-29 11:55:01 -0700
 comments: false
-categories: cocktail gin ad-hoc napa
+categories: cocktails gin ad-hoc napa
 ---

 When you eat at a fancy restaurant (or at least a restaurant with a world-renowned chef), you have to get the weirdest thing on the menu.
 That chef (or restaurant) is famous for a reason - it creates flavour profiles that are going to be pleasing.
 So why waste your time on something standard?